NickshihU7/EE6470/HW1/README.md

 ## Conclusion

-From this HW I learnt how to use FIFO channels to transfer data between SystemC modules.
+From the first HW I got some basic ideas of SystemC, its coding style, and the algorithm of Gaussian blur filter.